mozilla-services/docs/source/storage/apis-2.0.rst

     They are triggered by the presence of the appropriate format in the *Accept* request header and are prioritized in the order listed below:

-    - **application/json**: the output is a JSON list containing an object for each BSO in the output.
+    - **application/json**: the output is a JSON list containing the requested records, as either string ids or full JSON objects.
-    - **application/newlines**: each record is a separate JSON object on its own line.
-Newlines in the body of the JSON object are replaced by '\\u000a'.
+    - **application/newlines**: the output contains each record on a separate line, as either a string id or a full JSON object.
+Any newlines in each record are replaced by '\\u000a'.

     Possible HTTP status codes: